-The balance on the Housing Revenue Account (HRA) as at 31 March 2020 has been maintained at £6.8m.
-This represents a prudent level of unallocated reserves for the HRA that remains available to mitigate the impact of any unforeseen risks and to provide an element of mitigation against forecast pressures related to Coronavirus.
+The balance on the Housing Revenue Account (HRA) as at 31 March 2021 has reduced to £6.5m.
+This remains a prudent level of unallocated reserves for the HRA to mitigate the impact of any unforeseen risks and to provide an element of mitigation against forecast pressures related to Coronavirus.

-The year-end breakeven position is in line with projections reported during 2019/20 and reflects the net effect of underspends in employee costs and transfer payments that have been used to fund a repairs overspend and increased debt repayment as part of the overall housing debt smoothing strategy.
+The year-end deficit position is in line with projections reported during 2020/21 and reflects the net effect of underspends in employee and transport costs that have been used to fund an overspend related to COVID-19 driven response and recovery costs and increased debt repayment as part of the overall housing debt smoothing strategy.